SCHENGEN VISAS AND ENTRY REGULATIONS

 - Educational or other scientific or professional training purpose: the certificate of the receiving institution, the certificate of the place of accommodation in Hungary

-- Visiting friends, acquaintances: a letter of invitation issued and endorsed by the National Directorate-General for Aliens Policing or the letter of invitation in the form of a public notarial document and a photocopy of the personal identification document/passport of the inviting party in Hungary.
+- Visiting friends, acquaintances: a letter of invitation may be in the form of a public notarial document and a photocopy of the personal identification document/passport of the inviting party in Hungary.

 - Family relations: an invitation letter as described in the previous indent or a letter signed by the applicant in full awareness of his/her criminal liability describing the degree of the family relation, giving the name, address and phone number of the family member and the purpose of the entry and stay.